krishnaj01/BaseCampX/README.md

 - **Interactive Map:** Discover nearby destinations and plan routes with an intuitive map interface.

+- **Authentication:** Secure user login and registration with *Passport.js* and *passport-local-mongoose* to manage authentication and user sessions.

+- **Campground Reviews:** Users can leave reviews and ratings on campgrounds, helping others make informed decisions based on feedback from the community.

+- **Full CRUD Implementation:** Complete CRUD functionality for users to create, read, update, and delete their camps.
+Reviews can be created, read and deleted directly through the platform.

 ## Tech Stack
 - **Frontend:** Embedded JavaScript (EJS Template)
 - **Backend:** Node.js, Express.js